adibatunnailah/Project-1-Biker-Dashboard-Sales-Excel/README.md

 This Excel file contains VBA macros for automation.

 ### Steps to open:
-1. Right-click file → Properties
+1. Right-click file → Properties (General - Security)
 2. Tick **Unblock** (if available) → Apply
 3. Open in Excel
 4. Click **Enable Content** when prompted (above)